Loading image...Kiro

 Loading image...Testing SCIM connection

 Select "Save".
-And this will show two new options in the side bar - "To App" and "To Okta".
+This will show two new options in the sidebar - "To App" and "To Okta".
 With this, you have set up the secure synchronization of identities to Kiro from Okta.

 Select the "To App" option to provision from Okta to Kiro.
-Enable "Create Users" and "Update User Attributes" and select "Save".
+Click "Edit", enable "Create Users" and "Update User Attributes" and select "Save".

 Next, navigate to the "Assignments" tab and assign the same users and groups that you add in the Kiro OIDC application (ex: Kiro-OIDC).